Long range trap models on Z and quasistable processes: Proof of Theorem

-in probability, for all $t\in[0,T]$, that is, the terms of the rescaled clock process that are out of the deep trap set have a negligible contribution to the limiting process as $n\rightarrow\infty$ and $\delta\downarrow0$.
+in probability, for all $t\in[0,T]$.
+This says that the terms of the rescaled clock process that are out of the deep trap set have a negligible contribution to the limit process as $n\rightarrow\infty$ and $\delta\downarrow0$.